 “Every day, 29 people in the United States die in motor vehicle crashes that involve an alcohol-impaired driver.
 This is one death every 50 minutes,” according to the Center for Disease Control (CDC).
 It’s important to evaluate your warning signs of impairment.
 If you have consumed ANY alcohol, you should not get behind the wheel.
 You should call a taxi, friend or other driving service.

 Driving when exhibiting signs of impairment is buzzed driving.
-The effects of alcohol in a person varies depending on several factors: gender, weight, metabolism and how much, how quickly and the type of alcohol consumed.
-Food consumption is also known to slow absorption of alcohol.
+The effects of alcohol or opiates in a person varies depending on several factors: gender, weight, metabolism and how much, how quickly and the type of drug consumed.
+Food consumption is also known to slow absorption.

 - Feeling of euphoria